Last updated: May 2026

 "Catching defects early is everything.
 If we find an issue at receiving in the morning, the factory can fix it before the day ends.
 That is impossible when inventory arrives six weeks later in a different country."

-In a traditional import model, that same defect is found six weeks later in a domestic 3PL.
+In the legacy import model, the same defect gets found six weeks later in a domestic 3PL — a pattern we've broken down in detail in how the legacy 3PL model breaks down at scale.
 Shipping it back is too expensive.
 Brands often scrap the inventory, liquidate it, or send it to customers and deal with returns.

 What this means for your brand:

 After inspection, forklifts move pallets into the shelf storage area.
-Inventory is organized by SKU and tracked through the Portless warehouse management system (WMS).
-Every movement is updated through barcode scanning.
+The Portless warehouse management system (WMS) organizes inventory by SKU and tracks every movement through barcode scanning.

 The operational impact:

-High velocity SKUs move from bulk storage into the picking area.
+High-velocity SKUs move from bulk storage into the picking area.
 The goal is to reduce walking distance and increase pick and pack throughput.
 A picker grabbing an item 10 feet away instead of 50 feet away seems small.
-Across 500 orders, that's 4 miles of walking eliminated per shift.
+Across 500 orders, that's four miles of walking eliminated per shift.

 When stock runs low, the WMS triggers replenishment.
 Pickers scan each item into bins, with each bin representing a single customer order.